AgriFutures NT Rural Women’s Award 2020

 The AgriFutures™ Rural Women’s Award is Australia’s leading award acknowledging and supporting the essential role women play in rural industries, businesses and communities.
 The award provides a platform to inspire and support Australian women to use and develop their skills to benefit their industries and communities.

-Zoe Malone was the 2019 Rural Women’s Award winner for the Northern Territory (NT) and went on to represent the NT as a finalist on the national stage in Canberra.
+Amy Kirke is the 2020 Rural Women’s Award winner for the Northern Territory (NT) and will go on to represent the NT as a finalist in the national award.

-Zoe Malone, the NT winner of the 2019 Rural Women's Award.
+Amy Kirke, the NT winner of the 2020 Rural Women's Award.

 - The award is open to all women involved in rural industries, rural and regional businesses and rural and regional communities.